fancompute/angler/README.md

 ## Installation

+One can install the current version of `angler` and all of its dependencies (apart from MKL) using

 	git clone https://github.com/fancompute/angler.git
 	cd angler
 	python setup.py install

+Alternatively, the dependencies can be installed separately with

+	pip install -r requirements.txt

+And then this directory can be added to path to import angler, i.e.

+	import sys
+	sys.path.append('path/to/angler')

 ## Examples / Quickstart

 There are several jupyter notebook examples in the `Notebooks/` directory.